zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 }
 ```

-To make an authenticated request to Airtable, we need to provide three constants that represent data about our Airtable account, base, and table name.
-We've already set `AIRTABLE_API_KEY` using `wrangler secret`, since it's a value that should be encrypted.
+To make an authenticated request to Airtable, you need to provide three constants that represent data about your Airtable account, base, and table name.
+We have already set `AIRTABLE_API_KEY` using `wrangler secret`, since it is a value that should be encrypted.
 The _Airtable base ID_ and _table name_ are values that can be publicly shared in places like GitHub.
 We can use Wrangler's `vars` feature to pass public environment variables from `wrangler.toml`.
 Add a `vars` table at the end of your `wrangler.toml` file, as seen below:

 ```toml
 ---